Find Affordable College Courses

 Boston, MA

-Simmons University did quite well in this year’s ranking of the best schools for clinical, counseling and applied psychology students.
-It came in at #6 on the list.
-Located in the city of Boston, Simmons is a private not-for-profit college with a medium-sized student population.
+Simmons University came in at #6 in this year’s edition of the Best Clinical & Counseling Psychology Schools in Massachusetts ranking.
+Located in the city of Boston, Simmons is a private not-for-profit school with a medium-sized student population.

 #7